Your Ultimate Guide to Retail Business Intelligence (Retail BI)

 Robust business intelligence must account for a broad range of factors – from changing shopping patterns to emerging consumer preferences in the relevant retail space.
 And since the vast majority of retail sales still take place offline, a comprehensive retail business intelligence solution will include data on foot traffic trends, visit shares, and other brick-and-mortar retail metrics.

-Until recently, however, executives lacked the tools to reliably quantify and monitor offline consumer behavior.
-So although retailers could analyze sales and inventory data for their own venues or chain, they were unable to see granular insights into their competitors’ performance.
+Until recently, however, executives lacked the tools to reliably quantify and analyze offline consumer behavior.
+So although retailers could examine sales and inventory data for their own venues or chain, they were unable to obtain granular insights into their competitors’ performance.
 The lack of large-scale, accurate, and up-to-date offline shopping metrics also made it difficult to spot broader patterns like those taken for granted in online commerce.
 Other retail stakeholders, such as investors and retail real estate professionals, had even less visibility into offline shopping trends and behaviors – so many had to take major decisions on the basis of incomplete data.

 Today, location analytics solutions like Placer.ai allow retailers and other stakeholders to easily apply the data-driven approach typically reserved for e-commerce channels to analyze the performance of offline retail platforms.